SukritiKashyap/Healthcare-Risk/README.md

-Built to mirror how a risk/analytics team inside a health insurer actually works: cost-persistence modelling, a defensible scoring framework, SHAP-based transparency, an analyst SQL layer, and a Power BI dashboard spec for the business.
+Built to mirror how a risk/analytics team inside a health insurer actually works: cost-persistence modelling, a defensible scoring framework, SHAP-based transparency, an analyst SQL layer.
 ---

 ## 1. Business Problem